 By increasing the number of people treated annually, Mr FitzPatrick said NHS Scotland will be able to effectively eliminate the condition by 2024.

-Professor Hutchinson said: “I’m delighted that the Scottish Government has endorsed the plan to further scale-up therapy in Scotland, to help achieve the elimination of Hepatitis C as a public health concern by the end of 2024, ahead of the World Health Organisation’s global target of 2030.
+Professor Hutchinson (Pictured right) said: “I’m delighted that the Scottish Government has endorsed the plan to further scale-up therapy in Scotland, to help achieve the elimination of Hepatitis C as a public health concern by the end of 2024, ahead of the World Health Organisation’s global target of 2030.

 “Serious challenges still remain to achieving that goal, but Scotland is well placed to take advantage of the Hepatitis C therapeutic revolution with its advanced service infrastructure and committed workforce.”